 Where to Use Cannabutter

-You can use cannabutter as a regular butter alternative, spreading it on toast or as a condiment in a sandwich.
+You can use marijuana butter as a regular butter alternative, spreading it on toast or as a condiment in a sandwich.
 Cannabutter is also the main ingredient in many cannabis baked goods.
 From marijuana muffins to cannabis cornbread, cannabutter makes a tasty and practical addition.

 Best Cannabis Options for Cannabutter

 The best weed strains to use for cannabutter depend on your goals.
 If you seek to treat pain, Bubba Kush is a potent indica known for inducing deep relaxation.
-Skywalker is another cannabis strain with similar relaxing effects to Bubba Kush.
+Skywalker is another strain from the cannabis plant with similar relaxing effects to Bubba Kush.

 Other strains are ideal if you want to add a flavor infusion to your cannabutter.
 For example, Tangerine Haze will lend a tart citrus taste.
-Thin Mint Girl will give your cannabutter a refreshing winter burst.
-Choco Bud is an obvious choice for chocolate lovers who are using cannabutter in a pot brownie recipe.
+Thin Mint Girl Scout Cookies will give your cannabutter a refreshing winter burst.
+Choco Bud is an obvious choice for chocolate lovers using cannabutter in a pot brownie recipe.

 All cannabis edibles can be pretty potent, especially those containing high levels of tetrahydrocannabinol (THC), the psychoactive cannabinoid.
 Another issue with dosing homemade edibles is that it’s tough to precisely how much cannabinoid is present in each portion or spoonful.

 In addition, using cannabis flowers with a CBD:THC of 1:1 or higher (e.g., 2:1, 3:1, etc.) will dampen or even negate any psychoactive effects.
 The strain you use will affect which cannabinoids and terpenoids end up in the cannabutter.
-If you want to avoid having too much THC in your oil, use a strain with low amounts of THC in it.
+Use a strain with low amounts of THC if you want to avoid having too much THC in your oil.

 Best Type of Butter to Use for Cannabutter

-Many people prefer unsalted butter over salted butter for the obvious reason that it doesn’t add any salt to the recipe.
+When it comes to the best butter for cannabutter, many people prefer unsalted butter over salted butter because it doesn’t add any salt to the recipe.
 Unsalted butter blends well into sweet and savory recipes, while salted butter might be better just for tasty dishes.